ApolloZhu/en/source/about/index.md

 ## Recommendations

-So I went back to Oakton High School after graduation to pick up my Cyber Security Club (which is now merged with Computer Science Club as CSCS Club) t-shirt, the club mentor (Mr. Larson) gave me this half sheet of paper.
-He told me how teachers nominated me for the Faculty Awards by writing these:
+Right after graduating from Oakton High School, I went back to pick up my Cyber Security Club (which now merged with Computer Science Club to form CSCS Club) t-shirt.
+The club mentor (Mr. Larson) gave me a half sheet of paper and told me how teachers nominated me for the Faculty Awards by writing these testimonials:

 > Apollo is one of the most respectful students I have ever encountered.
 He is eager to learn and to better himself.
 He is most deserving of this award.